danielfernau/unifi-protect-video-downloader/docs/src/frequently_asked_questions.md

 ---

-## Issues related to Docker/Podman
+## Docker
+> This section tracks common issues and solutions related to using the tool's image with Docker or Podman.

 WIP